Greenstand/treetracker-web-map-client/README.md

 npm run dev:mock
 ```

-[msw](https://mswjs.io) is used for mocking API calls during development and for Jest tests.
-To enable it use the following env var `NEXT_PUBLIC_API_MOCKING=enabled` or use the `dev:mock` script.
+[msw](https://mswjs.io) is used for mocking API calls during development and for jest tests.
+To enable it use the following env var ` NEXT_PUBLIC_API_MOCKING=enabled` or use the `dev:mock` script.
 If a new API route needs to be added use the `src/mocks/handlers.js` file.

 ## The route/URL spec